jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 Last modified: 21 January 2015

-In this tutorial, you use IBM DevOps Services to develop an application in the cloud and deploy it to [IBM® Bluemix™][1].
+In this tutorial, you use IBM® Bluemix™ DevOps Services to develop an application in the cloud and deploy it to [IBM® Bluemix™][1].

 ---
 ##Start by using a sample project